phelow/SYNCREMASTERED/Assets/Line2D/Line2D-Readme.txt

 ----------------------------

 To create a new line -> GameObject/2D Object/Line2D
-or you can just add a Line2DRenderer to an empty gameobject (mesh filter and mesh renderer will be added) -> AddComponent/Line2D/Line2DRenderer
+or you can just add a Line2DRenderer to an Color.clear gameobject (mesh filter and mesh renderer will be added) -> AddComponent/Line2D/Line2DRenderer

 ----------------------------